 Did the New Fix, Fix the Fix?
-An Intraday Exploration of the Precious Metal Fixing – We study the impact and changes to the precious metal Fixing structure that took place in 2014 and 2015 for Gold, Silver, Palladium and Platinum.
+An Intraday Exploration of the Precious Metal Fixing – We study the impact and changes to the precious metal Fixing structure that took place in 2014 and 2015 for Gold, Silver, Palladium, and Platinum.
 We find that there is negative price pressure going into the auctions, for all precious metals, outside active US trading hours regardless of Fixing structure.
-For active US trading hours, there is no obvious, observable persistent price pressures.
+For active US trading hours, there are no obvious, observable persistent price pressures.

 We find no conclusive signs that the price is manipulated into the Fix given public price data.
 Nor do we find any significant change in the price and volume structure.
-Given the higher transparency and more Fix participants we would have expected changes if the market structure truly changed.
+Given the higher transparency and more Fix participants, we would have expected changes if the market structure truly changed.
 Rather, we observe similar activities around settlement times.

-Continuous Risk Adjustment – Does the Half-Life Have Implications for the Return Distribution – Risk Parity, Quantitative Trading strategies and Volatility Managed portfolios scales positions inversely to estimates of volatility.
+Continuous Risk Adjustment – Does the Half-Life Have Implications for the Return Distribution – Risk Parity, Quantitative Trading Strategies, and Volatility Managed portfolios scales positions inversely to estimates of volatility.
 We study the impact of continuous risk adjustment for a set of Futures markets.

 The shorter the half-life of a risk adjustment strategy is, the more normal our returns look like using a standard test for normality.
-Returns are still non-normally distributed, but for financial markets a continuous risk-adjustment process manages to create a more well behaved distribution.
+Returns are still non-normally distributed, but for financial markets, a continuous risk-adjustment process manages to create a more well-behaved distribution.

 Turn-of-the-Month: Window Dressing Behavior – We study the impact of trading during the end of the month cycle.
 We find that there is a meaningful negative expected return from owning equities in the last trading hour of the month.
 The effect is large and potentially exploitable by investors that are not tied to monthly reporting cycles.
 The return pattern is different from other days in equity markets and has persisted over more than a decade.
-The effect is generally larger for US small cap indices than large cap indices.
+The effect is generally larger for US small-cap indices than large-cap indices.

-The reasons for the effect may be related to window dressing by fund managers, risk control, lottery-ticket behavior or less likely market manipulation.
+The reasons for the effect may be related to window dressing by fund managers, risk control, lottery-ticket behavior, or less likely market manipulation.
 The effect applies to broad indices making it less likely that it is driven by a few traders but rather by the behavior of a large group of traders responding to the same incentives.

 The Curious Case of the Pre-FOMC Drift – The pre-FOMC drift was first published in 2011 and is a strong driver of equity market performance over the last 30 years.
 The effect is able to explain approximately half of all the equity market returns over the measured period.
 We verify the results of prior studies.
-Furthermore, the report dives into conditional factors; equity market trend and monetary policy action to see if there is any difference in terms of macro variables.
+Furthermore, the report dives into conditional factors; equity market trend, and monetary policy action to see if there is any difference in terms of macro variables.

 We find that FOMC is rather stable throughout time, macro conditions and has not been dependent on a particular Fed Chair.
 It seems as if the markets are expecting that the FOCM will infuse optimism into equity markets as the majority of the gains occurs before the actual announcement.
 The effect can be due to behavioral issues and herding among market participants but can also be due to information leakage.
 The effect remains unexplained.

 The expected Sharpe ratio of a trend strategy is proportional to the absolute drift and auto-correlation of a market above a threshold.
 The expected return of a portfolio of trend strategies is also sensitive to the average correlation between the individual trading systems.
-Anyone engaging in trend following strategies, should expect to generate positive returns if the drift is strong enough or if there is enough autocorrelation, but should seldom expect to beat a market.
+Anyone engaging in trend following strategies should expect to generate positive returns if the drift is strong enough or if there is enough autocorrelation, but should seldom expect to beat a market.